VICE Sports—June 1, 2015

 "The problem with arthritis is, we don’t have a solution for it,” said Dr. Kinderknecht.
 "So it’s hugely disabling and it’s becoming more and more prevalent all the time.
 And a lot of these are from traumatic-type situations [as in a post-surgery joint]."

-Read the full article at VICESports.com.
+This article originally appeared at VICESports.com.